kevintruong/til/Mutex-Locks-Part-1.md

 }
 ```

 In the code above, the thread gets the lock to the counting house before entering.
-The critical section is only the `sum+=1` so the following version is also correct -
+The critical section is only the `sum+=1` so the following version is also correct but slower -
 ```
     for (i = 0; i < 10000000; i++) {
         pthread_mutex_lock(&m);